sami-haq99/CAEMT/README.md

 - Provides **visually-aware assessments** of MT quality
 - Enhances evaluation by capturing multimodal cues often missed in traditional text-only evaluations

+CAEMT is part of my PhD resarch which resolves around 2 main Research Questions.
 The following diagram illustrates the high-level workflow of CAEMT:

 ![CAEMT Overview](Overview-CAEMT.png)
 ---